Pennant Games Documentation

 • Exhibitions — add to any exhibition lineup freely

-• Leagues — bring onto your league team if the league allows legacy players.
-Each league sets how many legacy players can be used per game (e.g., max 3).
+• Leagues — bring onto your league team if the league allows virtual players.
+Each league sets how many virtual players can be used per game (e.g., max 3).

-• Available everywhere — the same legacy player can be on different teams in different leagues simultaneously.
+• Available everywhere — the same virtual player can be on different teams in different leagues simultaneously.
 They're your players globally.

-• NOT in the draft — legacy players come from wallet claims only, not the draft pool
+• NOT in the draft — virtual players come from wallet claims only, not the draft pool

 • Rename — assign a custom display name that appears everywhere the player is shown